jarmo/candalf/README.md

 When this spell gets cast, then you will be asked for the encryption password.
 In this example we just print out the decrypted data, but in the real world you can do whatever you need to do with that data.

-Don't forget to create a spell script for installing encpipe to the remote system too!

 ## Environment Variables